MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.DiscoverTryBuy.Py.PremiumHubExperience

-This event is triggered when a launches Premium Hub dialog.
-This data is used to give insight into the premium hub experience and how often it's successful or dismissed.
+This event is triggered when a launches Premium Hub dialog or user interact with it.
+This data is used to gain insight into the premium hub errors and how often it is successful or dismissed.

 The following fields are collected:

-- **Data_Action** - An enum value with default as "Dialog"
+- **Data_Action** - An enum value indicating UI behavior or user interaction.

 - **Data_ChildAction** - An enum value indicating user choice on a dialog such as user selecting "Try Preview", "Show me how it works".

 - **Data_DetachedDuration** - The time user interacts with UI.

+- **Data_ErrorCode** - A value indicating which error encountered.

 - **Data_PythonCenterLaunchSource** - An enum value indicating the source of Python Center launch such as “=PY(“ , ctrl+shift+alt+P.